pleaseshine06/Supply_Chain_and_Freight_Analytics/README.md

   4) Tonnage indicating volume moved and freight efficiency
   5) Monthly Profit Trends highlighting financial performance and volatility
   6) Top Performing Regions with focus on Mumbai as the highest contributor

+## Conclusion

+The Supply Chain and Freight Analytics Dashboard simplifies complex datasets into actionable insights supporting data-driven decision-making.
+Continuous updates and strategic alignment with dashboard findings can drive sustained operational efficiency and profitability improvements.